MDJ-Mikkel-Djurhuus/blog-entry/README.md

 ```
 This will take us to the home directory for the user "builder".

-Now we create a new directory called .ssh and restrict its permissions with the following commands:
+Now we create the directory called .ssh and restrict its permissions with the following commands:
 ```
 mkdir ~/.ssh
 chmod 700 ~/.ssh
 ```
-The publickey needs to be added to a file called authorized_keys inside the .ssh folder.
-We will use nano to edit the file: (if the file doesn't exist it will automaticly be created)
+We will use nano to edit the authorized_keys file: (if the file doesn't exist it will automaticly be created)
 ```
 nano ~/.ssh/authorized_keys
 ```